Value creation and impact of research

 At Ghent University we want our research and researchers to have impact.
 For this aim we have introduced infrastructure, human capacity, and policy – because creating an impactful research environment and impact literate researchers needs interventions on different levels and collaboration across the university.
 In assessing and rewarding impact Ghent University's focus is on the process, i.e. valorisation or value creation (planning, impact pathway(s), interactions).

-The vision and ambition in the field of research go hand in hand with the way research and researchers at Ghent University are evaluated.
-Ghent University organizes evaluations in such a way that they stimulate the quality and impact of research, appreciate a diversity of research activities, and promote good research practices.
+- The vision and ambition in the field of research go hand in hand with the way research and researchers at Ghent University are evaluated.
+Ghent University organises evaluations in such a way that they stimulate the quality and impact of research, appreciate a diversity of research activities, and promote good research practices.

 Researchers of Ghent University find more information and support on socio-economic value creation and impact on the intranet.